-When you e-file taxes online for free, make sure you gather all your “evidence”? such as receipts, bills, and forms sent to you by your employer, financial institutions, and so on.
-Make sure you also familiarize yourself with the variety of online tax preparation software available to help you e-file taxes online for free.
-As you enter your information into the online tax forms, pay attention to these common areas for mistakes that other taxpayers have experience when they e-file taxes online for free.
+When you e-file taxes online for free, make sure you gather all your documents – such as receipts, bills, and other tax-related forms sent to you by your employer, financial institutions, and so on.
+Make sure you also familiarize yourself with the variety of online tax preparation software available to help you file your taxes online.
+As you enter your information into the online tax forms, pay attention to these common areas for mistakes that other taxpayers have experience when they e-file.

 Here are some mistakes to avoid as you e-file your taxes online free:

-- Check that you’ve included the taxable income from all sources for both you and your spouse (if filling jointly) where prompted ? including wages, tips, and consulting fees, as well as dividend and interest income from your bank, credit union, or other financial institution.
+* Make sure you’ve included your taxable income from all sources for both you (and your spouse if filing jointly) where prompted – including wages, tips, and consulting fees… as well as dividend and interest income from your bank, credit union, or other financial institution.

-Don’t be afraid to take advantage of the online assistance available when you e-file taxes online for free.
-For help answering general Federal income tax questions, refer to the “Help and Resources” tab on the IRS website.
+* Don’t be afraid to take advantage of the online assistance available when you e-file taxes online for free.
+For help answering general federal income tax questions, refer to the “Help” tab on the top of the IRS website.
 Here you can ask the IRS general tax questions about to filing a tax return — including which tax form to use, who you can claim as a dependent, what you can deduct, when to file, where to file, and changes in tax law.